What is music publishing?

 How are publishing royalties split?

-If the songwriter does have a publishing deal, the commission will come out of the publisher share in different percentages depending on the agreement.
+If the songwriter has a publishing deal, the exact percentages will vary depending on the nature of the deal.

 🧠 Hot tip